Zsirot/oestore/README.md

 ### Webhooks

 - `POST /webhooks/stripe` — Stripe payment webhook
-- `POST /webhooks/printful` — Printful stock update webhook
+- `POST /webhooks/printful` — Printful stock update webhook (requires signature validation)

+> **Webhook Security:**
+>
+> - Stripe webhooks are validated using the `STRIPE_WEBHOOK` secret
+> - Printful webhooks are validated using the `PRINTFUL_WEBHOOK_SECRET`
+> - Both webhook endpoints are rate-limited to prevent abuse
+> - Always use HTTPS in production

 ---